FAQ

 Donating Blood

 Blood given via the NHS is routinely tested for: infection with hepatitis B, hepatitis C, hepatitis E, HIV, HTLV, and syphilis.
-Blood may also test for malaria or West Nile virus.
+Blood may also be tested for malaria or West Nile virus.

 Scotland already has a system in place in which blood donors register to be on standby to give blood within 24 hours: